npip99/Monereum/README.md

 ### Description

 Monereum, like Monero, has Ring Proofs that utilize Borromean Ring Signatures as a method of authentication, Key Images to prevent double-spend attacks, and Pedersen Commitments to hide the amounts being spent (While still being able to check that they sum to zero).
 Range Proofs also utilize a borromean ring signature on each bit of the commitment to ensure that the commitment falls within a range that cannot overflow around the modulus.
-All of these techniques are discussed in-depth within the Monero whitepaper, so they will not be discussed here.
+All of these techniques are discussed in-depth within the CryptoNote and RingCT whitepapers.

 Using your own Ethereum address for Monereum transactions would reveal who you are.
-Thus, transactions include a Monereum miner fee that is expected to be approximately equal to the gas cost of the transaction.
+Thus, transactions include a Monereum miner fee that is expected to be about equal to the gas cost of the transaction.
 A signed transaction is broadcasted publically behind a Tor connection, or a trusted web service that does not save IPs (Preferably the former for indisputable trustlessness).
-Then, a miner claims the fee by submitting the transaction for you.
+Then, a Monereum miner claims the fee by submitting the transaction for you onto the Ethereum network.

 While the range and ring proofs can be made within the block limit, they remain expensive.
 Therefore, transactions require the miner to post a 1 ETH bounty, along with an MNR bounty that's guaranteed to be at least 1/16th of the MNR being transferred (Deduced from highest bit of the range proofs).
 Open disputes are taken over the next 2 minutes, where disputing also requires posting a 1 ETH bounty.
 The winner of the dispute is awarded 0.5 ETH (And if the disputer wins he is awarded the MNR bounty as well).
-The ETH bounty is much higher than the gas price of the proof, and the MNR bounty guarantees that that a reporter will still report, even if someone tries attacking the network with very high gas prices during an attempt to fabricate a larger amount of MNR.
+The ETH bounty is much higher than the gas price of the proof, so someone will eventually dispute bad transactions.
+The MNR bounty guarantees that it is unprofitable for an attacker to pay higher gas prices and bid out disputers, since the more MNR they try to fabricate, the more disputers are willing to pay in gas prices to claim the bounty.
 Overall, this system creates a situation where no one's legitimate transactions will be delayed by a false accusation, but all attempts to profitably create illegitimate transactions will be disputed.

-Additionally, anyone may hold a standard ERC20 Token of Monereum, including contracts.
-An encrypted version of a Monereum coin can be converted into an ERC20 Token easily, and vice-versa.
-This allows the entire realm of Turing-Complete opportunities to be applied in a way where those interacting with the contract remain private.
-Allowances can also be made to Monereum public addresses, so that transactions to/from the ERC20 version remain anonymous.

 A public address consists of 256-bit coordinates (X, Y), which can be written as 04XY, 03X if Y is odd, or 02X if Y is even.
-The format 01X is used if X is an ERC20 address.
+The format 01Z is used if Z is an ERC20 address (Either Monereum or Ethereum).

 ### Commitments